Terms and conditions

 Residents are able to vote online at www.bestchasebusiness.uk by entering the names of their favourite local independent shops and market stalls along with their name, a valid email address, phone number and postcode.

-Online voting will close at 5pm on 22nd November 2021.
+Online voting will close at Midnight on 27th November 2022.

 Each person may only vote once in each category.
 Any duplicates or suspected duplicates will be discounted.

 There will be 11 winners in total: one for each category.